 If you don’t have a grinder handy, you have several alternatives to grind your spices.
-With these methods, you can easily crush the spices and process them further.
+You can easily crush the spices and process them further with these methods.

 Anyone who likes to work with spices would do well to get the right tools.
 Depending on your preferences and the quantities used, a mortar, coffee grinder, pepper mill, or even a rolling pin are ideal for crushing all kinds of spices.
-But when should I use which weapon, and what do I have to consider?
+But when should I use which weapon, and what must I consider?
 We have put together a brief overview for you here.

 1. Grind Spices with a Mortar